-The survey generated 117 responses and its questions addressed perceptions of demand management locally and regionally, challenges, strengths, opportunities, organizational efforts to impact TDM, awareness of TDM programs and outreach efforts (including CommuteInfo), prioritizing TDM strategies, and general feedback.
+The survey generated 117 responses and its guestions addressed basic organization demographics, perceptions of demand management locally and regionally, challenges, strengths, opportunities, organizational efforts to impact TDM, awareness of TDM programs and outreach efforts (including CommuteInfo), prioritizing TDM strategies, and general feedback.
+Some of the important lessons learned from the survey include respondents' perceptions on the quality of regional and local TDM, TDM priorities, challenges, strengths and opportunities, and awareness and feedback on CommuteInfo.
 Overall, the survey provided clarity on different needs between the City of Pittsburgh and Allegheny County versus other counties in the SPC region.
 The quality of TDM was generally viewed more favorable at the local level compared to the regional level.
 Notable challenges included long commute distances, prioritization of single occupancy vehicles, and limited transit service in outlying areas.
-TDM strategies ranked as highest priority by respondents were: 1) More incentives for transit, 2) Enhanced tools for travelers to see real-time information about travel options and conditions, and 3) Improvements to transit access and/or operations (e.g., transit signal priority, bus-only lanes to improve transit speeds and reliability).
 These findings informed the existing conditions analysis and the best practices review to develop goals and priorities for the Regional TDM Strategic Action Plan.